madetech/blog/posts/stylesheet_modularity.md

  - Never reference one BEM Block from another
  - Never reference one BEM Element from another
  - Move repeating Element classes into their own Blocks
- - Keep your modules less than 100 lines long (break this regularly)
+ - Keep your modules less than 100 lines long
- - Never name more than one class on an element (unless stateful)
+ - Never name more than one class on an element
- - Do not style elements without classes (unless user generated content)
+ - Do not style elements without classes
- - Compose rather than inherit (use includes rather than extends)
+ - Compose rather than inherit

 ## One BEM module per file